beyondessential/hl7-fhir/test-cases/pmi/Readme.md

-# Test data for the Tamanu PMI integratio
+# Test data for the Tamanu PMI integration
 Please note that all this is test data and these are not real people.

 ## Patients (patient*.fhir.json)